Travel cribs can be a lifesaver for quick overnights to Grandma’s house or when you travel to a new destination.

 - Always place it directly on the floor — never on a bed, table, or unstable surface.

 - Place it away from window blind cords and electrical cords.

-- Mesh should be ¼ inch holes or smaller (smaller than the snap on a baby’s onesie).
+- Mesh should only contain holes that measure ¼ inch or smaller (smaller than the snap on a baby’s onesie).

-- Once your child is old enough to climb out of the crib, discontinue use (source).
+- Discontinue use once your child is old enough to climb out of the crib (2).

 Which One Will It Be?

-My all-around top pick would be the Lotus Travel Crib.
-It is a fan favorite of parents, and its light weight of 13 pounds makes it a versatile choice, great for traveling either by airplane or car.
+The Lotus Travel Crib is our top pick as the best travel crib.
+It is a fan favorite of parents, and its light weight of 13 pounds makes it a versatile choice, great for traveling by airplane or car.

-With a high standard of non-toxic, child-safe building materials plus a reputation for quality and durability, it would make an excellent choice for most families.
-Plus, I really love the backpack style carrier!
+With a high standard of non-toxic, child-safe building materials and a reputation for quality and durability, it makes an excellent choice for most families.
+And we really love the backpack-style carrier!